 Attorney General

-WILLIAM B. HUBBARD -
+William B Hullo

-Chief Deputy Attorney General
+WILLIAM B. HUBBARD -----Chief Deputy Attorney General

-CHARLES L. LEWIS
+CHARLES L. LEWIS Assistant Attorney General

-1/ The act refers to and permits recreational use. not obviate the necessity of complying strictly with its other provisions.
+1/ The act refers to and permits recreational use.
+This does not obviate the necessity of complying strictly with its other provisions.